 A high school diploma is required to work as a sprinkler fitter.
 Nonetheless, this requirement may vary in some countries.
 Sprinkler fitters require at least a high school diploma.
 Many choose to pursue an associate’s degree in fire protection technology.
 This 2-year program comprises courses in fire sprinkler systems, fire protection, and building codes.
 In addition, they must be certified to fit, repair, and retain building fire sprinkler systems.
-There are various organizations that offer plumber certification programs for fire sprinkler fitters.
+Various organizations offer plumber certification programs for fire sprinkler fitters.

 While there is not much data for the salary of a sprinkler fitter, the average salary for plumbers, pipefitters, and steamfitters careers is about $53K.
-The median salaries can go anywhere from about $31K to $91K, depending on your location and experience level.
+The median salaries can range from about $31K to $91K, depending on your location and experience level.

 This knowledge should be obtained through learning to fulfill the role of sprinkler fitter.

 These skills are required for the role of sprinkler fitter.

 Apply ergonomy principles in the plumbing courses of the workplace while manually handling tools and materials.

 Before utilizing the material, check construction supplies for moisture, damage, loss, or other problems.

 Establish individual fire sprinklers on a prepared pipefitter education and training system.
 Point the sprinklers in a stipulated direction if required.